matthias-bs/BresserWeatherSensorLW/README.md

 ## LoRaWAN Payload Formatters

-Upload [Uplink Formatter](scripts/uplink_formatter.js) and [Downlink Formatter](scripts/downlink_formatter.js) scripts in your LoRaWAN network service provider's web console to allow decoding / encoding raw data to / from JSON format.
+Upload [Uplink Formatter](scripts/uplink_formatter.js) and [Downlink Formatter](scripts/downlink_formatter.js) scripts in your LoRaWAN network service provider's web console to allow decoding / encoding of raw data to / from JSON format.

 See [The Things Network MQTT Integration and Payload Formatters](https://github.com/matthias-bs/BresserWeatherSensorTTN/blob/main/README.md#the-things-network-mqtt-integration-payload-formatters) and [TS013-1.0.0 Payload Codec API](https://resources.lora-alliance.org/technical-specifications/ts013-1-0-0-payload-codec-api) for more details.

+### Encoding of Unavailable or Invalid Data

+For various reasons, data can be (temporarily) unavailable or invalid, e.g. due to a sensor radio message reception failure, sensor initialization, or a low sensor battery.
+The sensor data uplink message has a fixed format (see  [Payload Configuration](#payload-configuration)), therefore it is not possible to simply omit any data.
+The allowed payload size of a LoRaWAN frame is very small, therefore space should not be wasted by dedicated 'data valid' flags.

+As a solution, unavailable/invalid data are encoded as special values &mdash; out of the normal range &mdash; in the data fields.
+E.g. a humidity value, which is encoded as 8-bit unsigned value with a range of 0 to 100 percent, is encoded as 255 (0xFF) to indicate invalid data.
+Those special values defined in [BresserWeatherSensorLWCfg.h](BresserWeatherSensorLWCfg.h).

+The [Uplink Payload Formatter](scripts/uplink_formatter.js) detects and skips this data, i.e. the JSON output string contains only valid data.
+This can be changed by setting `SKIP_INVALID_SIGNALS = false`.

 ### The Things Network Payload Formatters Setup